-So you may be wondering – how do organizations handle these types of requirements if their ERP systems cannot handle them?
+So you may be wondering – how do organizations handle these types of requirements if their ERP software and systems cannot handle them?
 The answer: Many organizations augment their ERP systems with a series of Excel spreadsheets or use EPM applications to support these requirements.

 EPM software solutions are complementary to ERP systems and typically replace spreadsheets being used to support specific management processes:

 Let’s take a look at how an EPM suite handles some of these processes – starting with budgeting, planning, and forecasting.

 The planning module within an EPM system is designed to handle the collecting and compiling of budgets and forecast data, with workflow and process support that recognizes the iterative nature of the process.
 Budget data entry templates can be created and tuned to the needs of various departments, but line managers cannot typically override business rules and calculations that have been defined by Finance.